 — Job 2:4

-When we put it all of these concepts together, we can see the devouring consuming snake seeks to destroy man by convincing him that evil is good.
-In doing so, as man partakes of this mixture, it will warp his ability to distinguish between the two, thereby robbing him of his eternal existence and forfeiting a life with God.
+When we put all of these concepts together, the devouring consuming snake seeks to destroy man by convincing him that evil is good.
+As man partakes of this mixture, it will warp his ability to distinguish between the two, robbing him of his eternal existence and forfeiting a life with God.

 He is the devourer of good and life.